The Spiritual Awakening Test: Insights Into the Questions and Answers

 If your score is high, we can say that:

 – you are a keen observer, curious, who seeks more authentic meaning even in the seemingly obvious and predictable things.
-A person who is unsatisfied, at least not in material terms, but in spiritual terms.
+A person who is unsatisfied, though not from a material standpoint, but rather from a spiritual perspective.
 Generally those who come to this level of consciousness do not do so by accident, but as a consequence of a conscious personal choice.
-Since you cannot return to being unconscious, your fate would seem to be sealed: you will have to continue on this path, whether you like it or not.
-If you try to do otherwise you will end up betraying your nature and you will find no satisfaction in doing so.
-If these words sound bizarre or incomprehensible to you, then chances are that you scored high by pure chance or because you were trying to unearth the “right” answers.
+Given that one cannot return to a state of unconsciousness, it would appear that your destiny is already determined.
+Consequently, you will be compelled to persist along this trajectory, regardless of your personal preferences.
+Should one attempt to deviate from this course of action, it would result in a betrayal of one’s intrinsic nature, and a lack of satisfaction would ensue.
+If these statements appear unusual or difficult for you to grasp, it is likely that your responses were influenced by chance or by an attempt to identify the “correct” answers.

 SPHERES OF INTEREST (Awakening Test only)